yusefmosiah/Choir.chat/docs/levels/level1.md

 ## Conclusion: Building a Self-Improving, Data-Driven AI Ecosystem

-The core economic model of Choir, centered around the CHIP token and the FQAHO contract, is designed to create a **self-improving, data-driven AI ecosystem** where:
+The core economic model of Choir, centered around the CHIP token and the dynamic contract, is designed to create a **self-improving, data-driven AI ecosystem** where:

 *   **Human Ingenuity and AI Intelligence are Synergistically Combined:**  The platform leverages the unique strengths of both human users and AI models to create a powerful engine for knowledge creation and problem-solving.
 *   **Data is Recognized and Valued as a Core Asset:**  User data contributions are explicitly recognized as valuable assets and are rewarded through the CHIP token economy.
 *   **Value Flows Naturally and Incentives are Aligned:**  The token economy is designed to align the incentives of users, AI agents, and the platform itself, creating a virtuous cycle of growth, quality, and value creation.
 *   **CHIP Tokens Fuel a Self-Improving AI Engine:**  CHIP tokens are not just a currency; they are the *fuel and the training signals* that drive the continuous improvement and evolution of the Choir AI ecosystem, creating a truly revolutionary and sustainable model for the future of AI and online collaboration.

 === File: docs/core_state_transitions.md ===